vinita4tomar/Project1_Customer_Trends/README.md

 customer_trends_code.ipynb contains code used for massaging and analyzing data.
 Creating visual graphs to figure out different trends.

-*.ppt is the presentation given by group with the key findings of the analysis
+Group 2 - Analysis.pptx is the presentation given by group with the key findings of the analysis
 #Data analysis
 Seasonal Data:
   Is there variation in purchasing patterns with seasons?